 The Guggenheim Museum Bilbao has a dynamic program of temporary exhibitions of modern and contemporary art.
 They offer an understanding of the foundations of modern art and a broad view of international art in a historical context.
-The arrows on the floor show the one-way itinerary you should follow.
-Remember to keep a safe distance from the works (1 meter) and other visitors (2 meters).

 Film & Video